ajaggoe/fp_project/ASSIGNMENT.md

 * Week **5**.
 Define parsers and implemen other base project features.
 * Week **6**.
 Implement features from the advanced project.

+# TODO rewrite the below instruction in weekly schedule

+If you are unsure where to start or feeling a bit lost, you can approach the project in the following manner:

+1. Write a parser for numbers and strings.
+   Maybe skip floating point and escape characters for now -- you can always add them later.
+2. Extend the parsing to handle objects.
+3. Implement object indexing for filters.
+4. Implement pipe and comma operators.
+5. Implement arrays and array operations.
+6. Add value construction and make sure that composed operations have the right semantics.
+7. Proceed with the rest of the assignments.

 ### Getting started

 # TODO this contains info that should be covered by CI integration, currently blocked